 - Perform ChIP with a ChIP-qualified antibody.

 - Design and synthesize primers.

-- Perform qPCR reactions in triplicate of the customer-selected binding sites as well as positive & negative control regions.
+- Perform qPCR reactions in triplicate for the customer-selected binding sites and positive & negative control regions.

 - Perform control qPCR reactions in triplicate using input DNA (unprecipitated genomic DNA).

 - Analyze the data and deliver it to the customer.

 |HistonePath™ ChIP-qPCR||25014||Request Quote|

 The following papers cite the use of and/or provide additional information about ChIP-qPCR Services provided by Active Motif’s Epigenetic Services:

 - “Targeting MYC dependence in cancer by inhibiting BET bromodomains” by Mertz et al (2011) Proc.
 Natl.
 Acad.
 Sci.
 USA 108(40):16669-16674.